Bolderbal/Screeps/README.md

 # Screeps
 My screeps code

-NOTE: I am a complete noob, both in screeps as well as programming/JavaScript.
+NOTE: I am a complete noob, in screeps and in programming/JavaScript.
 I do everything by trail and error and there are probably many ways my code can be improved.

 I'm pretty proud of my room.mapping() function.
 It takes a room name and a wind direction as arguments and returns the room name located at the wind direction relative to the input room.